abhi3700/evm-playground/libs/hardhat/README.md

 - Like in Eg-0:M-2, 3 transactions occurred.
 The contract address which is shown in the right terminal is `proxy contract` address, not the `Num` (implementation SC) one.
 - The latest transaction hash is shown in the right terminal.
 This also contains the proxy contract address.
 - In comparison to Eg-1, the deploy script is modified with `upgrades.deployProxy(numFactory, [10])`.
+- All the logic is present in the Implementation/Logic Contract.
+And all the states are maintained in the Proxy Contract.

 ---